swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-5-track-model-evolution-with-dvc/index.md

 !!! note

     Remember?
-We did set the parameters, metrics and plots in the previous chapter: [Chapter 4: Reproduce the experiment with DVC](../chapter-4-reproduce-the-experiment-with-dvc).
+We did set the parameters, metrics and plots in the previous chapter: [Chapter 4: Reproduce the ML experiment with DVC](../chapter-4-reproduce-the-ml-experiment-with-dvc).

 #### Compare the parameters difference